2012 AFL Grand Final: First quarter

 Hawthorn won the toss and chose to attack the City End first.
 The first minutes of the match saw the ball move back and forth along the ground.
 Within a minute of play, Hawthorn's Lance Franklin had the first set shot on goal but missed to the left.
 Two minutes later, after a scramble at Sydney's attacking end, Lewis Jetta had a shot on goal that missed to the right.
 About 5½ minutes in, Hawthorn captain Luke Hodge was forced off the field because of a cut above his right eye.
 This injury would require him to come off the ground several times throughout the game.
 By six minutes in, Hawthorn pressed an attack at their forward 50 and finally got the first goal of the match from a quick opportunity by Xavier Ellis.
 One minute later, however, Sydney attacked back, and Nick Malceski hooked a shot from near the boundary to even the score.
 For the next 9 minutes, neither side could kick a goal.
-Although Hawthorn pressed an attack and dominated in possession, the end result was only 0.4 for them and 0.1 for Sydney.
+Although Hawthorn pressed an attack and dominated in possession, the result was only 0.4 for them and 0.1 for Sydney.
 Finally, near the 17th minute, Franklin took a mark on the forward 50 and kicked a goal.
 Sydney tried to respond with a rally of its own but Craig Bird and Lewis Roberts-Thomson both missed to the left; the trending wind was believed to be a factor in both behinds.
 Afterwards, Hawthorn got some good bounces and responded with two straight goals (by Luke Breust and Jack Gunston) in the 20th minute to take a nineteen-point lead to quarter time.